20 Animals With Green Eyes

 It is one of the world’s most energetic dog breeds and is used to herd sheep.

-Its top ranking among dogs in terms of intelligence indicates that this is a kind that also grabs the interest of people who keep pets at home.
+Its top ranking among dogs in terms of intelligence indicates that this kind also attracts the interest of people who keep pets at home.

 3. Indris